vitaly-zdanevich/geeknote/README.md

 ## Login with a developer token

-Geeknote requests a Developer token after an unsuccesfull oauth request.
+Geeknote requires a Developer token after an unsuccessful OAuth request.

 You can obtain one by following the next simple steps: